vu-societal-analyics/societal-analytics-lab-website/_blogs/20260219_intall_amcat_server.md

 `ssh <username>@<serveraddress>`

-## Step 2: Open a port to/from your server (*so that it can communicate with the outside world*)

-`sudo iptables -I OUTPUT -j ACCEPT`
-`sudo ip6tables -I OUTPUT -j ACCEPT`

-*Side Note:* sudo tells the server that you have admin rights.

-## Step 3: Install Docker (we will use this to install AmCAT)
+## Step 2: Install Docker (we will use this to install AmCAT)

-1. check which ubunto version you have to know which Docker you need: `cat /etc/os-release`
+1. check which Ubuntu version you have to know which Docker you need: `cat /etc/os-release`
 2. go to: https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository and follow the instructions

 	1. set up Docker's apt repository
-	  *Side Note:* `apt` is like `conda install`
+	  *Side Note:* `apt` installs linux system packages the same way `conda install` installs python packages.
 	2. install the latest Docker packages
 	3. check if the Docker is running with:
 	  `sudo systemctl status docker`
+	  *Side Note:* sudo tells the server that you have admin rights.
 	4. verify that the installation is successful
-	3. in case you need to delete a Docker you need to follow a few steps:
+	3. in case you need to delete a Docker you need to follow the steps in [Extra: In case the Docker installation was not succesful](#extra-in-case-the-docker-installation-was-not-succesful).
-	1. first get the names / ids of all the dockers with `sudo docker ps`
-	2. then stop the dockers: `sudo docker stop -nameofdocker-`
-	3. then remove the containers: `sudo docker rm -nameofdocker-`
-	4. then prune everything: `sudo docker system prune --volumes`
-	5. then get the ids for the images: `sudo docker image ls`
-	6. then delete the images: `sudo docker rmi -idofimage-` *Side Note:* This is important: You need to do this for all Dockers & Images because otherwise they will just take up space on your server.

-## Step 4: Install AmCAT
+## Step 3: Install AmCAT

 1. go to: https://github.com/ccs-amsterdam/amcat4docker
 2. decide which of the AmCAT Versions you want and download the correct docker file (Options include: the stable, the newest or one you can make available through the internet.)
 We go forward with one that can be made available through the internet.
-3. create a directory where AmCAT can life on your server and go there `mkdir amcat && cd amcat`
+3. create a directory where AmCAT can live on your server and go there `mkdir amcat && cd amcat`
 4. load the right dockerfile.
 For us:
    `wget https://raw.githubusercontent.com/ccs amsterdam/amcat4docker/main/docker-compose-https.yml`